FhmDmi/Eegle-Tools/results/benchmark.md

 **Important notes:**

-- Only subjects/sessions that passed the three conditions described in the `.discarded.md` file were included in this benchmark.
+- Only subjects/sessions that passed the three conditions described in the [`discardedP300.md`](mettre le lien quand dispo dans eegle) or [`discardedMI.md`](mettre le lien quand dispo dans eegle) file were included in this benchmark.
 - Some subjects exhibit very low accuracy scores.
 We do not recommend including them in your analyses depending on the classifier you use.
 - **Individual subject/session accuracies** are documented in each `.yml` file and available in CSV format in a [GitHub repository](https://github.com/FhmDmi/Eegle-Tools/tree/master/results).
 A summary of poor performers is also available there.
 Also, all the scripts used for making this benchmark is available [here](https://github.com/FhmDmi/Eegle-Tools/tree/master/WithinSessionEvaluation).
 - This document contains only the **mean accuracies** for each database according to the analyzed task (e.g., right_hand vs. feet).